32 Piston Engines & Propellers

-Piston engines, including the higher efficiency afforded by types of diesels, may also be suitable for certain classes of UAVs where the flight range and/or endurance cannot be achieved with the use of batteries alone, e.g., by using hybrid propulsion systems.
-To this end, engineers must understand the principles of aircraft piston engine operation, including the effects of density altitude on their power output, as well as the associated propeller performance at the conditions of flight.
+Piston engines, including the higher efficiency afforded by types of diesels, may also be suitable for certain classes of drones and UAVs where the flight range and/or endurance cannot be achieved with the use of batteries alone, e.g., by using hybrid propulsion systems.
+To this end, engineers must understand the principles of aircraft piston engine operation, including the effects of density altitude on their power output, as well as the associated propeller performance in the conditions of flight.

 - Understand the basic principles of operation of a reciprocating piston engine, especially as it is used for aviation applications.